asamuzaK/withExEditor/README.md

 ###View Selection Source
 * Shows a generated DOM tree of the selection in XML format.
 It may not be the same with the DOM tree of the document source.
-* If there are multiple selection, each selection will be shown with the comment as a delimiter.
+* If there are multiple ranges in selection, each range will be shown with a comment as a delimiter.
-* If the selection is not DOM parsable, then creates a file that contains only the selection part.
+* If the selection is not DOM parsable, then creates a file that contains only the range of text selected.

 ### Edit Text
 * Enabled on form input elements, textarea elements, and editable elements.